-- Total number of second level schools in the LA area at 31/12/2019. - Number of second level schools in the LA area from which representatives attended the local Comhairle na nÓg AGM held in 2019.
+- Total number of second level schools in the local authority area at 31/12/2021. - Number of second level schools in the local authority area from which representatives attended the local Comhairle na nÓg AGM held in 2021.

-Y2 - Groups associated with the Public Participation Network (PPN)
+Y2: Groups associated with the Public Participation Network (PPN)